 We do not process your personal data for the purposes of automated decision-making.

 In accordance with Art.
-13 (1) (f) DSGVO, we would like to point out that we do not intend to transfer the personal data to a third country or an international organisation.
+13 (1) (f) DSGVO, we would like to point out that we do not intend to transfer personal data to a third country or an international organization.

 11. Data security

 We use the widespread SSL procedure (Secure Socket Layer) in connection with the highest encryption level supported by your browser when visiting the website.
 As a rule, this is 256-bit encryption.
 If your browser does not support 256-bit encryption, we use 128-bit v3 technology instead.
 You can tell whether an individual website on our website is encrypted by the closed display of the key or lock symbol in the lower status bar of your browser.

 We also use appropriate technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or against unauthorized access by third parties.
 Our security measures are continuously improved in line with technological developments.

 Up-to-dateness and amendment of this data protection declaration

 This data protection declaration is currently valid and has the status of July 2020.